+II.
+Environment (30%)

-- I. Environment (35%) - Maintain group size, ratio, and supervision of children at all times (1 teacher to 4 children EHS/ 1 teacher to 10 children HS) by following established protocol regarding counting children and Head Start Performance Standards. - Ensure that all children are released only to a parent, legal guardian, or other individuals designated in writing by the parent or legal guardian. - Proactively set up and prepare the physical environment assuring that classroom plans, routines, and transitions can occur effectively. - Conduct ongoing safety assessments of indoor/outdoor classroom environment per Head Start Performance Standards, State Licensing and Youth In Need policy.
-Safety concerns will be addressed immediately in accordance with policy and procedure. - Follow Youth In Need Policy, Head Start Performance Standards (HSPS), and Missouri State licensing regulations for safety, health, hygiene, and sanitation. - Create an environment that represents children's and family's backgrounds, cultures, language and displays their work. - Create and maintain an appropriate classroom learning environment that has a consistent daily schedule, routines and rituals. - Complete daily and monthly classroom monitoring responsibilities. - Complete and maintain inventory of supplies and an equipment list to ensure that materials are plentiful, in good repair, and have a designated space. - II.
+- Maintain group size, ratio, and supervision of children at all times (1 teacher to 4 children EHS/ 1 teacher to 10 children HS) by following established protocol regarding counting children and Head Start Performance Standards. - Ensure that all children are released only to a parent, legal guardian, or other individuals designated in writing by the parent or legal guardian. - Conduct ongoing safety assessments of indoor/outdoor classroom environment per Head Start Performance Standards, State Licensing and Youth In Need policy.
+Safety concerns will be addressed immediately in accordance with policy and procedure. - Follow Youth In Need Policy, Head Start Performance Standards (HSPS), and Missouri State licensing regulations for safety, health, hygiene, and sanitation. - Create an environment that represents children's and family's backgrounds, cultures, language and displays their work.

+- Create and maintain an appropriate classroom learning environment that has a consistent daily schedule, routines and rituals. - Complete daily and monthly classroom monitoring responsibilities. - Complete and maintain inventory of supplies and an equipment list to ensure that materials are plentiful, in good repair, and have a designated space.

+III.
 Teaching & Learning (35%)

-- Actively facilitate learning experiences, which embrace curriculum and playfulness, in the indoor and outdoor learning environments while utilizing a team approach with other teachers. - Assist with the development of, prepare for, and implement learning experiences based on Curriculum, Head Start Performance Standards (HSPS), the Head Start Child Development and Early Learning Framework, and Family Engagement Outcomes, that follow children's ideas and interests, support individual children's learning goals, and advance children's progress towards school readiness. - Participate in daily teaching team discussions of observations to plan future individual and group learning experiences. - Create a safe and supportive child-led atmosphere that encourages children to explore possibilities.
+- Provide safe and developmentally enriching caregiving, which promotes the physical, cognitive, language, and social/emotional development of infants/toddlers/two's and prepares them for future growth and development. - Be attuned and responsive to the needs of children in your care in order to foster healthy development and secure attachment. - Actively engage in play with infants/toddlers/two's.
+Approach child-led play as the means to which communication and connections develop. - Create an environment which embraces curriculum and playfulness, in the indoor and outdoor learning environments while utilizing a team approach with other teachers. - Develop, prepare for, and implement learning experiences based on Curriculum, Head Start Performance Standards (HSPS), the Head Start Child Development and Early Learning Framework, and Family Engagement Outcomes, that follow children's ideas and interests, support individual children's learning goals, and advance children's progress towards school readiness. - Create a safe and supportive child-led atmosphere that encourages children to explore possibilities.
 Support children's critical thinking and problem solving skills by providing hands-on opportunities that allow children to create, explore, experiment, and predict.
-Utilize effective questioning to increase children's knowledge and learning. - Interact with children in a nurturing, respectful, and responsive manner by showing sensitivity to each child's developmental needs by making accommodations and adaptations as necessary. - Independently assess and attend to child needs in order to support the Lead Teacher's facilitation. - Strategize and implement positive supports for children who may have distinct behavioral needs. - Assist with the creation of and implement classroom routines, transitions and rituals, which are taught to and individualized for children using a variety of techniques including visual, modeling and practicing. - Conduct Family Style Meals and individualize feedings for infants and children in accordance with HSPS and based on children's individual needs and/or the family's request.
-Provide a supportive environment for breastfeeding mothers. - Support the individual health and well-being of all children, by accommodating each child's individual health and safety needs.
+Utilize effective questioning to increase children's knowledge and learning. - Interact with children in a nurturing, respectful, and responsive manner by showing sensitivity to each child's developmental needs by making accommodations and adaptations as necessary. - Strategize and implement positive supports for children who may have distinct behavioral needs. - Create and implement classroom routines, transitions and rituals, which are taught to and individualized for children using a variety of techniques including visual, modeling and practicing. - Conduct Family Style Meals and individualize feedings for infants and children in accordance with HSPS and based on children's individual needs and/or the family's request.
+Provide a supportive environment for breastfeeding mothers.
+Follow protocol for proper handling and storage of breastmilk. - Support the individual health and well-being of all children, by accommodating each child's individual health and safety needs.

-III.
+IV.
 Assessment (10%)

-- Observe and document children's learning and development on an ongoing basis consistent with program guidance. - Create and maintain a portfolio for each child that encompasses a variety of work samples, pictures and observations for parents to view on an on-going basis. - Complete developmental screenings and child outcomes as scheduled. - Use family impute, developmental/health screenings, child observations, outcomes and IFSP/IEP's to individualize child routines, schedules, and school readiness goals.
+- Observe and document children's learning and development on an ongoing basis consistent with program guidance. - Create and maintain a portfolio for each child that encompasses a variety of work samples, pictures and observations for parents to view on an on-going basis. - Complete developmental screenings and child outcomes as scheduled. - Use family input, developmental/health screenings, child observations, outcomes and IFSP/IEP's to individualize child routines, schedules, and school readiness goals. - Responsible for entering daily attendance and communicating with the Center Manager and Family Advocate regarding individual family attendance needs.